tshepang/blog/content/wajig 2.0.50 released.md

 -   I cleaned up the Debian packaging with [some great help].
 I promise that it was seriously ugly.
-I guess nobody was motivated enough to clean it up\... including me.
+I guess nobody was motivated enough to clean it up... including me.
 -   I added a fresh help system, and cleaned up the documentation machinery while at it.
 -   Increased the use of aptitude, where it makes sense.